 - 4.15 It was decided that a local housing needs survey was required in order to determine what level of housing requirements existed for the village.
 The existing Core Spatial Strategy provides a blanket housing target for the rural area of 1,210 dwellings to 2021.
 The Site Specific Plan (Preferred Option October 2010) for Wellingborough has not been progressed and has now been overtaken by the review of the Core Strategy.
-Housing Needs requirements for villages could not be derived from the Strategic Housing Market Assessment that had been updated for the emerging Core Strategy, therefore, it was decided with the Borough Council that a local Housing Needs Survey should be carried out. - 4.16 Through the knowledge and expertise of the Council's Housing department a Housing Needs Survey was compiled for Earls Barton requesting a range of information on people's housing requirements and other concerns for the village.
+Housing Needs requirements for villages could not be derived from the Strategic Housing Market Assessment that had been updated for the emerging Core Strategy, therefore, it was decided with the Borough Council that a local Housing Needs Survey should be carried out.
+A report detailing the methodology of how the Project Group has arrived at a housing target for the village, in conjunction with the Borough Council, has also been produced and accompanies the plan as supporting information. - 4.16 Through the knowledge and expertise of the Council's Housing department a Housing Needs Survey was compiled for Earls Barton requesting a range of information on people's housing requirements and other concerns for the village.
 The survey was sent out by EBNPPG in August 2012 with a freepost return envelope and a response date in September 2012 was given as a deadline.
 The Council then analysed the responses and published a report in October 2012.
 A total of 772 households completed the survey which represents a 33% return rate.